Last updated: 2025-01-04

 All adjustments in a dedicated changelog

 Changes of the database itself (e.g. from Postgres to MySQL) are not supported.
-Especially the changes to the data itself must be reviewed, as the code generator cannot know how to handle the gaps after modifications.
-Type or table changes of relations cause them to be recreated.
+Changes to the data itself must be reviewed, as the code generator cannot know how to handle the gaps after modifications.
+Relations are recreated if the type or one of the connected tables has been changed.

 It is recommended to export the changes via the Git export, if this feature is used in your project.
 Any development work can be based on that changes, so you can avoid merge conflicts later on.